Allen's Miscues Make for Close Race in Virginia

 BURBANK: The second thing was to tell me about her friend, Senator George Allen, who could never have made the racial slurs alleged this week by people from his past.

-Professor BOB HOLSWORTH (Virginia Commonwealth University): I think voters are generally fairly forgiving about apolitical figure's flaws.
+BOB HOLSWORTH: I think voters are generally fairly forgiving about apolitical figure's flaws.

 BURBANK: Bob Holsworth is a political scientist at Virginia Commonwealth University.
 He says that while we, the national media, love a good scandal story, voters often make their choices based on - wait for it - the actual issues, and if they feel they know the candidate they're voting for.